wp-plugins/lightbox-slider/readme.txt

 * Multilingual Translation Ready
 * And many more..

 ### See All lightbox Demo.
-These 8 types of lightbox are availabe in pro version
+These 8 types of lightbox are available in pro version

 * Nivo Box [Demo](http://demo.weblizar.com/lightbox-slider-pro-demo/nivo-box-gallery/)
 * Photo Box [Demo](http://demo.weblizar.com/lightbox-slider-pro-demo/photo-box-gallery/)